the-rdk/the-rdk.github.io/content/book/struggle_for_berlin.md

 ## Selected Quotes

 ### Page 17
-Modern propaganda was well rests in essence on the effect of the spoken word.
+Modern propaganda as well rests in essence on the effect of the spoken word.
 Revolutionary movements are not made by great writers, rather by great speakers.

 ### Page 14
-Socialism such we understand it is essentially the result of a healthy feeling of justice, tied to a consciousness of responsibility toward the nation, without regard for the “interests of an individual".
+Socialism such as we understand it is essentially the result of a healthy feeling of justice, tied to a consciousness of responsibility toward the nation, without regard for the “interests of an individual".

 ### Page 40